 Providing care at home

-If you want to hire a foreign domestic worker to help provide care at home, the Foreign Domestic Worker Levy Concession (FDWLC) and Home Caregiving Grant (HCG) may help defray the cost.
-If the helper needs to undergo the relevant training to care for and support the person with disability (for information, see below), the cost of this training can be defrayed by the Caregiver Training Grant.
+If you want to hire a foreign domestic worker to provide care at home, the Foreign Domestic Worker Levy Concession (FDWLC) and Home Caregiving Grant (HCG) may come in handy.
+If the helper needs training to care for the person with disability, this cost may be defrayed by the Caregiver Training Grant.
 More information on these grants can be found on our Money Matters page.

-An alternative is a live-in caregiver who has received nursing or nursing aide training in his native country.
-Their main duties involve looking after the well-being of the care recipient, not household chores, and they cost more than a domestic helper.
+You may consider a live-in caregiver who has received nursing or nursing aide training.
+They will look after the well-being of the care recipient, but do not do household chores.
+They cost more than a domestic helper.

-Training providers come in many forms, including disability Social Service Agencies SSAs (previously known as Voluntary Welfare Organisations VWOs), employment agencies, and care agencies.
-The available courses include care tasks, behaviour/ condition management, intervention techniques to help in the child’s development, as well as stress management for caregivers.
-Some of these courses are approved for the Caregiver Training Grant which can be used by both family caregivers and FDWs.
+Training providers may be Social Service Agencies (SSAs), employment agencies, or care agencies.
+Courses include care tasks, behaviour/condition management, intervention techniques to help in the child’s development, and stress management.
+Some are approved for the Caregiver Training Grant which can be used by family caregivers and FDWs.
 Below is a list of such courses:

-And because FDWs are required to multi-task, you can also check out the article below which has places where they can go to pick up useful skills like infant care, healthy cooking, and simple English and Mandarin:
+And because FDWs are required to multi-task, you can also check out the article below which states the places they can go to pick up useful skills like infant care, healthy cooking, and simple English and Mandarin:

-For adults with severe disabilities who cannot perform self-care activities independently, or exhibit challenging behaviours, their options in terms of centre-based care are limited.
-They may be able to opt for home personal care services instead.
+For adults with severe disabilities who cannot perform activities of daily living, or exhibit challenging behaviours, their options for in terms of centre-based care are limited.
+Look into home care services instead.

-Common ‘home mod’ include the installing of grab bars in bathrooms and toilets, lowering the height of light switches so wheelchair users can reach them, installing of ramps and widening of doorways.
+Common modifications include installing grab bars in bathrooms and toilets, lowering the height of light switches so wheelchair users can reach them, installing ramps and widening doorways.
 There are also assistive technology devices and software that make it easier for persons with disabilities to do tasks at home.
 For instance, some devices e.g. lights, electrical appliances can be activated remotely through mobile apps.